 A survey commissioned by Hope not Hate revealed that the majority of the public recognise the climate crisis as an “emergency” and say politicians are failing to tackle the problem.

 Global economic growth is at risk of entering a new, lasting low growth phase if governments remain on the sidelines, according to the Organization for Economic Cooperation and Development.

-Sales of US existing home sales unexpectedly fell in April, according to data from the National Association of Realtors.
+Sales of US existing homes rose more than expected in August, according to data from the National Association of Realtors.

 The crown estate has opened for the first time in ten years a leasing round for offshore wind farms that is expected to be worth $25bn.

 UK retail sales unexpectedly dipped in August, driven by a drop in online sales, according to data released by the Office for National Statistics on Thursday.

 America's central bank cut its main policy rate further and now several of its top officials believed that it would need to be lowered again before the year was out.